1. RACGP Risk management policy

 Risk management is not only about minimising risk, it is about managing the risks involved in all RACGP activities to achieve RACGP objectives.
 Risk arises because those objectives are pursued against an uncertain background, internal and external factors and influences that the RACGP may not control.
 It is recognised that risk is simply a fact of conducting business that cannot be avoided.
 Risk is managed by understanding the risk and how it is caused and influenced.
 Risk can then be treated so that the RACGP is more likely to achieve its objectives more efficiently or with improved results.

 Risk management is everyone’s responsibility and therefore this document is an important reference for all RACGP staff and members actively involved in the RACGP.
-It has been designed for use by all faculty offices and business units within the RACGP, but is also particularly relevant to the Council, Finance and Audit and Risk Management Committee, Chief Executive Officer, Senior Leadership Team, and those staff involved in the formal application of the risk management process.
+It has been designed for use by all faculty offices and business units within the RACGP, but is also particularly relevant to the RACGP Board, Finance and Audit and Risk Management Committee, Chief Executive Officer, Senior Leadership Team, and those staff involved in the formal application of the risk management process.

 The RACGP RMF outlines: